Dr Tim Cutts

 Head of Scientific Computing

 Tim is responsible for the provision of all the IT services which specifically deliver scientific data and computation.
 This includes:Private and hybrid cloud servicesHigh performance computing (HPC) clustersHigh performance filesystems for data analysisTraining in the use of HPC and cloud resourcesData management systems for scientific dataResearch and development of IT technologies for solving tomorrow's scientific problemsIT support for core business IT systems, included databases, financial and HR systemsHe has a particular bee in his bonnet about using resources efficiently.

-The changing focus of the Institute has led to us concentrating on a few areas over the next year or two:
+The changing focus of the Institute has led to us concentrating on a few areas:

 - Scientific reproducibility.
 Creating IT and informatics systems which enable the portability of scientific analysis between collaborating institutions, and between on premise and other cloud environments, according to scientific need.

 - IT Research and Development.
 Looking further down the road to identify technologies and approaches which could transform today’s impossible scientific questions into something tractable and affordable.

 - Pre-configured systems.
 To free the team’s time to assist scientists with their computational challenges we are moving, where possible, to pre-configured hardware systems rather than building them by hand.
 An example area where we are following this approach is in Lustre parallel filesystems.
 This becomes as easier as these technologies gradually become more mature and mainstream.

 - Flexible secure architecture.
 Science changes all the time, and the approaches to it change all the time.
 IT technology generally lasts 5 years, which means we must deploy solutions which have the maximum flexibility to adapt to unknown requirements years from now.
 We are actively promoting and using private cloud infrastructure with software-defined storage and networking to enable scientists to deploy experimental working environments rapidly and without adversely impacting their colleagues.